-Lsblk Command in Linux (List Block Devices)
+lsblk Command in Linux (List Block Devices)

-lsblk command is used to list information about all available block devices in Linux. lsblk is preinstalled in most Linux Distributions.
+The lsblk utility is preinstalled in most Linux Distributions.
 It comes under the utils-linux package.

 The simplest form to use lsblk is without any arguments, which will display a list of block devices in a tree format.